akinovak/fast-semaphore/README.md

 # fast-semaphore
-This is the original version of semaphore where Poseidon hash is used for all proofs and additional security with signature proof is removed
+This is the version of semaphore where poseidon hash is used for generating identity commitment and nullifier hash.
+It is also skipping additional checks of signature for the sake of speed